andreas0x41/coding-tutorial-obsidian/content/Python/1 General/4 Comments.md

   - GEES
   - General
 ---
 Comments are for the Programmers and are completely ignored by the computer.
 They are usually used to document and explain code.

-But writing one none relevant comment per line as as bad no documentation/comments at all, so you have to find a balance.
+However, writing one irrelevant comment per line is as bad as having no documentation/comments at all, so you have to find a balance.
 Explain important logical steps, code blocks and decisions.
-Do not only write comments if you need them right now, also write comments if someone else needs them to understand you code, or you need them when looking at code a year later.
+Do not only write comments if you need them right now, also write comments if someone else needs them, or you need them when looking at code a year later.

 # Singleline Comments
 Everything in a line after a hash `#` is part of the single line comment and will be ignored by the program.